CNA-Tech/PKS-Ninja/LabGuides/BonusLabs/Deploy-Plane-Spotter.md

 `kubectl create ns planespotter`

-`kubectl config set-context kubernetes-admin@kubernetes --namespace planespotter`
+`kubectl config set-context my-cluster --namespace planespotter`

-This will create a private namespace for us to deploy all the application components into.
+This will create a private namespace for us to deploy all the application components into and set the namespace as default for our current context.

 Verify your namespace has been created

 `kubectl get namespaces`